Espressocodes/Urgent-Push/README.md

         - You should start seeing "Email has been sent" if set up correct.
 If not, it will reference an error with a line.
             - Find the line with the error.
 This could be login or otherwise.

 As a note, it will try and send every single file in the folder unless it is a weeklyheartbeat.
 Reduce the number of messages first to 2-3 for testing to prevent spam.
 I recommend linking only your own email and sending only to yourself for testing reasons at first.
+A LOG file will be created and written to notate sent items, so restarting the script should NOT resent content anymore.

     There is an option for Oauth2 in the script, however it will require a user to get:
         - An Oauth2 Token (URL)
         - Client ID